 Grades are assigned to students on the basis of the instructor's judgment of the student's scholastic achievement, using the grading systems that can be found at https://gradschool.psu.edu/graduate-education-policies/gcac/gcac-400/gcac-401-grading-system/.
-A minimum grade-point average of 3.00 for work done at the University is required for graduation.
+A minimum grade-point average of 3.00 for work done at the University is required to remain in good academic standing, and for graduation.